dunkel-Stern/photoshop-color-unmix/README.md

 It is based on mathematical color unmixing, not AI or subject detection.

+Its main strength is preserving baked-in shadow, color bleed, and soft edge variation as usable transparency for PNG, WebP, and other composited assets.

 ## What it is NOT

 This is not automatic background removal.

 - It does not detect subjects
 - It does not work on complex or mixed backgrounds
-- It assumes a flat, uniform background color
+- It assumes a flat or near-flat known background color
 - It is not a replacement for Photoshop masking tools on arbitrary images

 If your image has a complex background, use Photoshop selection and masking tools instead.